 The Society maintains a defined contribution pension plan in which all full-time employees are eligible to participate.
 Employer contributions to the plan are discretionary and are based upon a percentage of gross salary.
-This percentage varies from 0% to 4.5% and is determined by a participant's length of service.
+In 2021, this percentage varies from 0% to 4.5% and is determined by a participant's length of service.
+In 2022, the Society amended the plan to make a contribution to equal to 4.5%.
 In addition, the Society allows qualified employees to make a voluntary contribution to the plan.
-The employer contributions to the plan for the years ended December 31, 2021 and 2020 were \$29,746 and \$31,316, respectively, and are included in salaries and benefits in the statements of functional expenses.
+The employer contributions to the plan for the years ended December 31, 2022 and 2021 were \$79,865 and \$29,746, respectively, and are included in salaries and benefits in the statements of functional expenses.